truongsonghiep/journey-to-the-west/chapter_001.md

 truly honest.
 This mountain and this cave really do exist!”
 20
 20

 He stared at the place for a long time but dared not knock.
 Instead, he jumped onto the branch of a pine tree, picked a few pine seeds and ate them, and began to play.
 After a moment he heard the door of the cave open with a squeak, and an immortal youth walked out.
 His bearing was exceedingly graceful; his features were highly refined.
-This was certainly no ordinary young mortal, for he had His hair bound with two cords of silk,
+This was certainly no ordinary young mortal, for he had

+*His hair bound with two cords of silk,
 A wide robe with two sleeves of wind.
 His body and face seemed most distinct,
 For visage and mind were both detached.
 Long a stranger to all worldly things
 He was the mountain's ageless boy.
 Untainted even with a speck of dust,
-He feared no havoc by the seasons wrought.
+He feared no havoc by the seasons wrought.*

-After coming through the door, the boy shouted, *"Who is causing disturbance here?"* With a bound the Monkey King leaped down from the tree, and went up to him bowing.
-“Immortal boy,” he said, *"I am a seeker of the way of immortality.
-I would never dare cause any disturbance."* With a chuckle, the immortal youth asked, *"Are you a seeker of the Way?"*
+After coming through the door, the boy shouted, *"Who is causing disturbance here?"* With a bound the Monkey King leaped down from the tree, and went up to him bowing. *"Immortal boy,"* he said, *"I am a seeker of the way of immortality.
+I would never dare cause any disturbance."*

+With a chuckle, the immortal youth asked, *"Are you a seeker of the Way?"*

-“I am indeed,” answered the Monkey King.
-“My master at the house,” the boy said, *"has just left his couch to give a lecture on the platform.
-Before even announcing his theme, however, he told me to go out and open the door, saying, „There is someone outside who wants to practice austerities.
-You may go and receive him.‟ It must be you, I suppose."*
+"*I am indeed,"* answered the Monkey King.

+*"My master at the house,"* the boy said, *"has just left his couch to give a lecture on the platform.
+Before even announcing his theme, however, he told me to go out and open the door, saying, "There is someone outside who wants to practice austerities.
+You may go and receive him."
+It must be you, I suppose."*

-The Monkey King said, smiling, *"It is I, most assuredly!”
+The Monkey King said, smiling, *"It is I, most assuredly!"*

-“Follow me in then,” said the boy.
+*"Follow me in then,"* said the boy.
 With solemnity the Monkey King set his clothes in order and followed the boy into the depths of the cave.
 They passed rows and rows of lofty towers and huge alcoves, of pearly chambers and carved arches.
 After walking through innumerable quiet chambers and empty studios, they finally reached the base of the green jade platform.
 Patriarch Subodhi was seen seated solemnly on the platform, with thirty lesser immortals standing below in rows.
-He was truly An immortal of great ken and purest mien,
+He was truly

+*An immortal of great ken and purest mien,<br>
-Master Subodhi, whose wondrous form of the West
+Master Subodhi, whose wondrous form of the West<br>
-Had no end or birth by work of the Double Three.
+Had no end or birth by work of the Double Three.<br>
-His whole spirit and breath were with mercy filled.
+His whole spirit and breath were with mercy filled.<br>
-Empty, spontaneous, it could change at will,
+Empty, spontaneous, it could change at will,<br>
-His Buddha-nature able to do all things.
+His Buddha-nature able to do all things.<br>
-The same age as Heaven had his majestic frame.
+The same age as Heaven had his majestic frame.<br>
-Fully tried and enlightened was this grand priest.
+Fully tried and enlightened was this grand priest.*

 As soon as the Handsome Monkey King saw him, he prostrated himself and kowtowed times without number, saying, *"Master!
 Master!
 I, your pupil, pay you my sincere homage."*

 The Patriarch said, *"Where do you come from?
 Let's hear you state clearly your name and country before you kowtow again."*

 The Monkey King said, *"Your pupil came from the Water-Curtain Cave of the Flower- Fruit Mountain, in the Aolai Country of the East Pūrvavideha Continent."*

-21
-21
-“Chase him out of here!” the Patriarch shouted.
-“He is nothing but a liar and a fabricator of falsehood.
+*"Chase him out of here!"* the Patriarch shouted. *"He is nothing but a liar and a fabricator of falsehood.
 How can he possibly be interested in attaining enlightenment?"*

-The Monkey King hastened to kowtow unceasingly and to say, *"Your pupil‟s word is an honest one, without any deceit."*
+The Monkey King hastened to kowtow unceasingly and to say, *"Your pupil's word is an honest one, without any deceit."*

 The Patriarch said, *"If you are telling the truth, how is it that you mention the East Pūrvavideha Continent?
 Separating that place and mine are two great oceans and the entire region of the South Jambūdvīpa Continent.
 How could you possibly get here?"*

 Again kowtowing, the Monkey King said, *"Your pupil drifted across the oceans and trudged through many regions for more than ten years before finding this place."*

-The Patriarch said, *"If you have come on a long journey in many stages, I‟ll let that pass.
+The Patriarch said, *"If you have come on a long journey in many stages, I'll let that pass.
 What is your surname (xing)?"*

 The Monkey King again replied, *"I have no temper (xing).
 If a man rebukes me, I am not offended; if he hits me, I am not angered.
 In fact, I simply repay him with a ceremonial greeting and that's all.
 My whole life's without ill temper."*

-“I‟m not speaking of your temper,” the Patriarch said.
-“I‟m asking after the name of your parents."*
+*"I'm not speaking of your temper,"* the Patriarch said. *"I'm asking after the name of your parents."*

-“I have no parents either,” said the Monkey King.
+*"I have no parents either,"* said the Monkey King.
 The Patriarch said, *"If you have no parents, you must have been born from a tree."*

-“Not from a tree,” said the Monkey King, *"but from a rock.
+*"Not from a tree,"* said the Monkey King, *"but from a rock.
 I recall that there used to be an immortal stone on the Flower-Fruit Mountain.
-I was born the year the stone split open."* When the Patriarch heard this, he was secretly pleased, and said, “Well, evidently you have been created by Heaven and Earth.
-Get up and show me how you walk."* Snapping erect, the Monkey King scurried around a couple of times.
+I was born the year the stone split open."*

+When the Patriarch heard this, he was secretly pleased, and said, *"Well, evidently you have been created by Heaven and Earth.
+Get up and show me how you walk."*

+Snapping erect, the Monkey King scurried around a couple of times.
 The Patriarch laughed and said, *"Though your features are not the most attractive, you do resemble a pignolia-eating monkey (husun).
 This gives me the idea of taking a surname for you from your appearance.
 I intended to call you by the name Hu.
 If I drop the animal radical from this word, what's left is a compound made up of the two characters, gu and yue.
 Gu means aged and yue means female, but an aged female cannot reproduce.
 Therefore, it is better to give you the surname of Sun.
 If I drop the animal radical from this word, what we have left is the compound of zi and xi.
 Zi means a boy and xi means a baby, and that name exactly accords with the fundamental Doctrine of the Baby Boy.
-So your surname will be „Sun.‟” When the Monkey King heard this, he was filled with delight.
-“Splendid!
-Splendid!” he cried, kowtowing, *"At last I know my surname.
+So your surname will be "Sun"."*

+When the Monkey King heard this, he was filled with delight. *"Splendid!
+Splendid!"* he cried, kowtowing, *"At last I know my surname.
 May the master be even more gracious!
 Since I have received the surname, let me be given also a personal name, so that it may facilitate your calling and commanding me."*

 The Patriarch said, *"Within my tradition are twelve characters that have been used to name the pupils according to their divisions.
 You are one who belongs to the tenth generation."*

-“Which twelve characters are they?"* asked the Monkey King.
-The Patriarch replied, *"They are: wide (guang), great (da), wise (zhi), intelligence (hui), true (zhen), conforming (ru), nature (xing), sea (hai), sharp (ying), wake- to (wu), complete (yuan), 22
+*"Which twelve characters are they?"* asked the Monkey King.

-22
-and awakening (jue).
-Your rank falls precisely on the word „wake-to‟ (wu).
-You will hence be given the religious name „Wake-to-the-Void‟ (wukong).
+The Patriarch replied, *"They are: wide (guang), great (da), wise (zhi), intelligence (hui), true (zhen), conforming (ru), nature (xing), sea (hai), sharp (ying), wake-to (wu), complete (yuan), and awakening (jue).
+Your rank falls precisely on the word "wake-to" (wu).
+You will hence be given the religious name "Wake-to-the-Void" (wukong).
 All right?"*

-“Splendid!
-Splendid!” said the Monkey King, laughing.
-“Henceforth I shall be called Sun Wukong."* So it was that,
+*"Splendid!
+Splendid!"* said the Monkey King, laughing. *"Henceforth I shall be called Sun Wukong."* So it was that,

-At nebula's parting he had no name.
+*At nebula's parting he had no name.<br>
-Smashing stubborn void needs Wake-to-the- Void.
+Smashing stubborn void needs Wake-to-the- Void.*

 We do not know what fruit of Daoist cultivation he succeeded in attaining afterward; let's listen to the explanation in the next chapter.